-Once you click on the Configure button, report manager will navigate you to a new page.
+Once you click on the Configure button, the report manager will navigate you to a new page.
 We already explained these settings in our previous article.
-So, please refer Snapshot article to understand the same.
+So, please refer to Snapshot article to understand the same.

 Let me show you the Report History tab.
-As you can see there is a report snapshot at 12:15:06 PM.
+As you can see, there is a report snapshot at 12:15:06 PM.

-As you can see the report preview coming from the report snapshot history.
+As you can see, the report preview coming from the report snapshot history.

-As you can see it is showing the schedule properties that we defined in the Report Manager.
+As you can see, it is showing the schedule properties that we defined in the Report Manager.

 Let me show you the log file of the Job.
-As you can see, it is executing every one minutes.
+As you can see, it is executing every one minute.

-again, let me show you the report history.
-As you can see there are 7 report snapshots
+Again, let me show you the report history.
+As you can see, there are 7 report snapshots